 There are several hundred alcohol abuse screening and assessment tests available for physicians and care providers to use in an alcohol abuse screening.

 Two of the best types of testing for alcohol abuse are called the Michigan alcohol screening test (MAST) and the alcohol use disorders identification test (AUDIT).

-The MAST test was invented in 1971.
+Not all alcohol abuse assessments are accurate for testing people who may be in denial about their drinking problem.
 Because of this, doctors sometimes suggest that their patients take blood tests that check their liver enzymes, blood count, and carbohydrate-deficient transferrin produced by the liver.
 All of these levels will offer evidence of damage to the body caused by excessive alcohol consumption.

 How To Take An Alcohol Abuse Screening And Assessment